 Case study: £385,000 for motorcyclist’s crush injuries after collision with van

-Our expert Personal Injury team supported a motorcyclist to claim compensation for crush injuries he sustained after a collision with a van.
+Our expert personal injury lawyers helped a motorcyclist claim compensation for crush injuries he sustained after a collision with a van.

-Mr N was riding his motorcycle and had the right of way.
-A van in front of him indicated to turn left but, after starting to turn, swerved quickly to the right to do a U-turn, which was prohibited on the road.
+Our client, Mr N, was riding his motorcycle and had the right of way.
+A van in front of him indicated to turn left, but, after starting to turn, swerved quickly to the right to do a U-turn, which was prohibited on the road.
 The van collided with Mr N’s motorcycle, trapping his foot between the two vehicles.

 Injuries sustained and treatment required